gsstudios/Guideline/pages/01.basics/01.overview/01.sub-topic/chapter.md

 # Server - Software

-### Which Software are included in the Raspberry Pi - Image?
+### Which Software is included in the Raspberry Pi - Image?

 ### Arch Linux ARM